 We moved to our new house in February, and one of the most enjoyable parts of the move is seeing how the surrounding area develops as the seasons change.
 One of the most beautiful things at the moment is the redbud tree: it has bright pink blossom before it even grows leaves.
-The huge pop of colour is VERY welcome!
+The huge pop of color is VERY welcome!

 My son and I decided to celebrate the tree by recreating our own version.
 I cut some brown card into strips of all shapes and sizes using my paper guillotine.
 If you have kids old enough to sit and cut the strips for you – then even better!